 This paper has concentrated on membrane-solute-water interactions.
-Some of the observations would be expected to apply to macromolecule-solute-water interactions.
-Most biological molecules are hydrophilic in their native state and so one would expect strong hydration repulsion at close approach.
+Some of the observations would be expected to apply to macromoleculesolute-water interactions.
+Most biological macromolecules are hydrophilic in their native state and so one would expect strong hydration repulsion at close approach.
 These generate internal stresses in the macromolecules (Appendix 4).
-The mechanical properties of cross-linked polymers appears to influence their freezing behaviour (Murase et al, 1997), which is consistent with the suggestion that unfrozen water under suction generates mechanical stresses in the polymers.
-In some geometries, such as long chains or flat sheets, these stresses are anisotropic and thus give rise to geometrical deformations and structural transitions (e.g. Parsegian et al, 1986; Leiken et al, 1994).
-The non-specific effects of solutes on membrane-water interactions would therefore be expected to apply to macromolecule water systems that are dehydrated by freezing or desiccation.
-We know of no detailed analysis of the non-specific effect of solutes on such stresses but we present a simple introduction in Appendix 4.
+The mechanical properties of cross-linked polymers appear to influence their freezing behavior (54), which is consistent with the suggestion that unfrozen water under suction generates mechanical stresses in the polymers.
+In some geometries, such as long chains or flat sheets, these stresses are anisotropic and thus give rise to geometrical deformations and structural transitions (e.g., 56, 39).
+The nonspecific effects of solutes on membrane-water interactions would therefore be expected to apply to macromolecule water systems that are dehydrated by freezing or desiccation.
+We know of no detailed analysis of the nonspecific effect of solutes on such stresses but we present a simple introduction in Appendix 4.